 We don’t have enough money.
 There isn’t enough time.
 We don’t have enough resources.
 There is too much need.
 We can’t.

 Sadly, each of these refrains plagues nonprofit leaders and boards.
 Even more tragic is that this pervasive perception of scarcity drives the messaging and calls to action these same nonprofits churn out.
 The truth is that these are self-limiting beliefs and, in turn, self-fulfilling prophecies.
-This perception of scarcity fosters a “tin cup” mentality in fundraising, rather than inspiring investment in the impact the organization has toward a societal change.
+This perception of scarcity fosters a “tin cup” mentality in fundraising rather than inspiring investment in the organization’s impact on a societal change.
 It doesn’t have to be this way.

 New Mindset, New Results

 The idea that simply changing your mindset can change your result is well studied.
 Doing so can rewire your brain.
 Harvard Medical School did a study with pianists whose brain functions were monitored as the musicians played.
 They then did the same while the musicians visualized playing.
 Their brain activity looked the same.
 In other words, mere thought can alter our gray matter.
 It gives scientific credence to Henry Ford’s famous quote, “Whether you think you can or you can’t, you’re right.”

 Nonprofit boards, leadership, and staff can change that mindset by building clarity about what they are truly out to accomplish by developing a theory of change.

 By and large, nonprofits are good at telling the world what they do.
 Most can clearly explain who they serve.
 Nearly all can give a concise overview of their programs.
 Yet, when it comes to why they do what they do, too many fail.
 What is lacking is a clear theory of change.
 It’s a failure to answer the question, “What societal change are we working toward, and what is our place in impacting that change?”
 It sounds intuitive, but it often remains elusive.

 What isn’t true today that needs to be true?